TFong1/sf_crime/recreate_project.md

 # San Francisco Crime Data Engineering Capstone Project

-This document provides an overview of how the project is constructed and steps I took to create the project.
+This document provides an overview of the project construction and steps to recreate it.

 ## Project Architecture